-One of my favorite dessert recipes ever: Snickerdoodle Blondies
+Snickerdoodle Blondies are one of my favorite dessert recipes ever.

 I like to think that there will be a special calorie-free place in heaven reserved for Snickerdoodle lovers like me.
 There will be beaches made of cinnamon-sugar sand and surfboards made of Snickerdoodle Cookies.
 On a nearby magical mountain, I’ll ski down frozen layers of Snickerdoodle Ice Cream, maneuvering the mogul-like scoops with ease as I stop for a nibble every now and then.
 I’ll live in a seaside castle made of Snickerdoodle Cake and sleep in a bed made of tender Snickerdoodle Marshmallows.
 My computer will sit upon a desk made of Superdoodles, just in case I get a hankering for extra cinnamon in my land filled with sweetness.
 And the steps to the castle will be made of Snickerdoodle Blondies.

 It’ll be a shocker if I ever actually make it inside my castle since I’ll be greeted the deliciousness of these blondies every time I approach my home.
 Upon taking a bite, my taste buds will first be delighted with a light cinnamon-tainted glaze before my teeth break through the sugary crunch of the upper crust and into the tender Snickerdoodley interior.

 I realize that my vision is quite a stretch, but I’m quite sure that foodies everywhere are hoping for some kind of Gourmet Heaven in their afterlife.
 I have my Mom to thank for my Snickerdoodle love.
 She made them often as I was growing up, and they’ve always remained my favorite.
 I’d take Snickerdoodles over Chocolate Chip any ‘ol day.
 And those Snickerdoodle Marshmallows mentioned above?
 I have yet to develop that recipe.